-The Pre-Submission Review Stage concludes with a Record of Pre-Submission review being provided to the Applicant outlining application submission requirements.
+Upon review of the Pre-Consultation request, a Record of Consultation will be provided to the Applicant outlining application submission requirements.

 2. Application Submission

 The Record of Consultation notes provided will outline the requirements for submitting a complete application.
 The Record of Consultation will outline the fees, other requirements, and materials required to be submitted.
 All submissions are to be submitted electronic through the Town's electronic submission platform.
 After receipt of the application, Staff will review the application for completeness.
 Applications that are deficient of the required materials or fee(s) have no status and may be returned to the Applicant with additional information or fees being required.
 The application will not proceed to any further Steps until all outstanding information is received.